 Another consideration with regard to Imodium and Antibiotics is the safety of Loperamide use in certain types of bacterial diarrhea.
 Generally, antidiarrheals are contraindicated in infectious diarrhea as they inhibit the intestine’s ability to eliminate toxins, which can lead to various medical complications.
 Thus, although no drug-drug interactions exist between Loperamide and antibiotics outside of the one example mentioned above, the use of Imodium with antibiotics should not be undertaken as Loperamide use is contraindicated in infectious diarrhea.

 Safe Use Of Loperamide With Other Drugs

-Specific Imodium drug interactions can lead to serious health conditions and even death.
-The most hazardous medicines include Zantac, cholestyramine, opioid pain medications, ritonavir, and medicines that affect the heart rhythm.
+Specific Loperamide drug interactions can lead to serious health conditions and even death.
+The most hazardous medicines include opioid pain medications and medicines that affect the heart rhythm.

 Some substances can increase the effectiveness of loperamide and subsequently lead to Loperamide overdose.
 Overdosing on loperamide can be fatal.
 It is especially common among those who are dissatisfied with how long Loperamide’s effects last.
 Extremely high doses of Loperamide can lead to severe liver problems, vomiting, and heart attacks.